 Read Across America

-As you plan your campaign, remember to line up a photographer to record your event in pictures.
+If your school is one of the lucky few to have a "Cat Stop," remember to line up a photographer to record your event in pictures.
 Be sure to post your event ideas and photos on MNEA’s Facebook Page, www.facebook.com/MissouriNEA.
 Submit by March 7 high quality photos (prints from film or digital photos that are one megabyte or larger) and a short article detailing the photos to Debra Angstead, Missouri NEA, 1810 E. Elm St., Jefferson City, MO 65101.

 Tools for a successful Read Across America

 Your local efforts are a vital part of the life of NEA’s Read Across America campaign, which has become an anticipated celebration each March in schools across the country.
 March 2, 2014, marks the 109th birthday of Dr. Seuss and is NEA’s Read Across America Day.
 The campaign, in its 16th year, is a national celebration of reading centered around the March 2nd birthday of this beloved author.